mideind/GreynirServer/README.md

 **Greynir is currently able to parse about *90%* of sentences** in a typical news article from the web, and many well-written articles can be parsed completely.
-It presently has over a million parsed articles in its database, containing over 15 million parsed sentences.
+It presently has over a million parsed articles in its database, containing more than 14 million parsed sentences.
 A relatively recent (2021) version of this database is available via the [GreynirCorpus](https://github.com/mideind/GreynirCorpus) project.

 Greynir supports natural language querying of its databases.
 Users can ask about person names, titles and